 That is why you need lessons, preferably hands-on and with a patient instructor as opposed to, say, watching a bunch of online videos and getting discouraged before you even start.

-Who has time to hunt for classes?
+Who has time to hunt for art classes near me?
 Your Superprof, of course!

 We’ve prowled the streets of Leeds looking for the very best adult classes, kids classes, workshops and weekenders – any opportunity to get your hands on clay.
 Now comes the reveal...